Climbing Vegetables and Fruits

 There are perhaps more plants available than we would at first imagine.

-Here are a few of the main contenders.
+Here are a few of the main contenders that will happily climb around a pergola posts, can be planted in hanging baskets or tubs, or planted in wall-hung planters or growing pockets.
 And, of course, there are many different types within each category.
 Some are best planted as seeds, others as small plants.

 These include: